preludetech/tutorial-getting-git/tutorial/13-understanding-upstream-branches.md

 ## Pushing specific branches

 Git is a **distributed** version control system.
 The basic idea is that every copy of the repo will get a copy of every commit.
-You do have to choose when to push (upload) and pull (download) the different commits.
+But, you do have to choose when to `push` (upload) and `pull` (download) the different commits.
 It doesn't happen automatically, you are in control!

 Let's say you checkout your contact feature branch and then push it: